protofire/omen-exchange/DEVELOPING.md

    cd app && yarn
    ```

-3. Start the application with `yarn start` and connect your wallet to either Rinkeby or the Mainnet.
+3. Start the application with `yarn start` and connect your wallet to either Rinkeby, Mainnet or xDai.

 ## Directory structure